pgjones/quart-cors/README.rst

 deciding if the WebSocket is allowed and it should do so by inspecting the WebSocket-request origin header.

-Simple (GET) requests should return CORS headers specifying the origins that are allowed to use the resource (response).
-This can be any origin, ``*`` (wildcard), or a list of specific origins.
+Simple (GET) requests should return CORS headers specifying the origin that is allowed to use the resource (response).
+This can be any origin, or ``*`` (wildcard).
 The response should also include a CORS header specifying whether response-credentials e.g. cookies can be used.
 Note that if credential sharing is allowed the allowed origins must be specific and not a wildcard.

 Preflight requests should return CORS headers specifying the origins allowed to use the resource, the methods and headers allowed to be